Public Outreach for Getting Right with Reagan: The Struggle for True Conservatism, 1980-2016

 Langenberg Speaker Series

-I was also invited to deliver a public talk on the book as part of the Langenberg Speaker Series.
+I was also invited to deliver a public talk on the book as part of the Langenberg Speaker Series (video available here).
 The title of my talk was "Reagan, Conservatives, and the End of the Cold War."
 I recounted the story of how many conservatives were actually frustrated with Reagan's handling of the Cold War - especially with his signing of the INF Treaty.

 Washington Post Made by History

 Following the release of a tape in which then Governor Reagan made racist comments to President Nixon, I wrote an op-ed arguing that racist appeals were not the reason for Reagan's electoral success - despite him using such tactics on the campaign trail.
 The op-ed drew on research from the Reagan and Carter Libraries.
 I am currently working on a book on the 1980 presidential election in the South.